-Permanent Partial Disability or PPD Definition
+What is Permanent Partial Disability (PPD)?

 Georgia law defines PPD as a disability “partial in character but permanent in quality resulting in a loss or loss of use of body members or from the partial loss of use of the injured employee’s body.”
 This means the injury you sustained keeps you from using the full functionality of your body or a body part.

 In certain circumstances, doctors may disagree on the ratings.
 You may have the option of seeking a second opinion.
 We can help you through this process and help you find the doctors you need.

 Navigating the alphabet soup of workers’ compensation can be a trying experience, particularly for a person who is hurt and unable to work.
 If you are unclear as to what PPD means to your case or questioning the rating you have received, please call us for a free consultation.